PseudoDevs/IamGhost/bbmd10.md

-Last updated: 2024-04-22 10:57:07
+Last updated: 2024-04-22 10:57:41
-Random Quote: Speak into the mic, bitch. - Jesse Pinkman
+Random Quote: If you don't like where you're heading, there's no shame in going back and changing your path. - Chuck McGill